 For more information about crafting a quality essay, you can visit this article about the features the best medical school personal statements share.

-For advice on gathering compelling letters of recommendation, check out this article full of tips for securing great letters of recommendation for medical school.
+For advice on gathering compelling letters of recommendation, check out this article with information on who should write them and what should be included.

 Earning your MD at a Caribbean medical school can be a great way to receive a high-quality medical education amidst the enormously competitive med school applicant pool that exists in the US today.
 And now that you know a bit more about Caribbean medical school requirements, it’s clear that the standards for education are still high.